vonsivers/GeMSE_ROOT_scripts/README.md

 energy_calibration
 ======
 Fits the peaks in a spectrum with a Gauss+Pol1.
-The peak position is then fitted with a Pol2 to get the energy calibration.
+The peak position vs. energy is then fitted with a Pol2 to get the energy calibration.

 Requires a **parameters txt file** (see „example_parameters_calibration.txt“) with the following content:
 * spectrum file name: name of spectrum **ROOT** file